Skip to main content

 TON

-In TON, all wallets are smart contracts the user must deploy.
+In TON, all wallets are smart contracts that the user must deploy.
 Since developers can configure smart contracts in different ways and have other features, there are several versions of wallets, which you can read about here.

 Ethereum

-Recall that in Ethereum transactions are cryptographically signed instructions from accounts.
+Recall that in Ethereum, transactions are cryptographically signed instructions from accounts.
 An account will initiate a transaction to update the state of the Ethereum network.
 The most straightforward transaction is transferring ETH from one account to another.

 Transaction flow